 Governing bodies may borrow money (which includes the use of finance leases) only with the written permission of the Secretary of State, after discussion with the Authority.
+The introduction of IFRS16 for local authorities from 1 April 2024 ends the distinction between operating and finance leases at maintained schools for accounting purposes.
+Under the Education Act 2002, all leases will be classed as borrowing and will require the Secretary of State for Education's consent.

-The Secretary of State's general position is that schools will only be granted permission for borrowing in exceptional circumstances.
-From time to time, however, the Secretary of State may introduce limited schemes in order to meet broader policy objectives.
+The Secretary of State has, however, agreed to provide blanket consent to a range of the most common leasing activities, as set out in the IFRS16 Maintained Schools Finance Lease Class Consent 2024.
+Leases not included in this Order will still require the written consent of the Secretary of State, and it remains the general position that schools will only be granted permission for other types of borrowing in exceptional circumstances.
+From time to time, however, the Secretary of State may introduce limited schemes to meet broader policy objectives.